misterio33/agata_project/README.md

 	`source venv/bin/activate` this command will activate virtual environment, you must see (venv) at your promt

-5. To install all needed libraries via printing the followint command:
+5. To install all needed libraries via printing the followint command (virtual environment must be activated, see point 4):

 	`pip install -r requirements.txt` this command will install every libriary specified at the requirement.txt document